 The problem is that recycling is not always done properly and many steps are often ignored, something that came to the attention of the AIFMP, the All India Federation of Master Printers.
 They had heard the complaints and knew the real solution to the problem, which they presented at the annual International Exhibition on Printing and Allied Machinery Industries, also known as PAMEX.
 This is the biggest event that the Federation holds, and this year marks the 13th time that the conference has successfully been put together.
 With so many people in the industry in attendance, it was the perfect time to address the changes that needed to be made.

 A.M.S.G Ashokan, who is the president of the AIFMP, stated that they would be investing in a common center that will be dedicated to pollution control and recycling.
-This is something that anyone with affiliation to the Federation will be able to use.
+This is something that anyone with an affiliation to the Federation will be able to use.
 On top of that, they are going to talk to all of their affiliates and tell them that they will also need to use the center.
 This gives them all access to the pollution control systems and recycling systems that they need to make the best use of the materials that they have on hand.

 One interesting thing that can be taken away from this bit of print industry news is that they are not making this an option that people can use if they want.
-A big reason why corporations do not recycle like they should is that it is sometimes easier and cheaper to just throw things away and buy more.
+A big reason why corporations do not recycle as they should is that it is sometimes easier and cheaper to just throw things away and buy more.
 When the bottom line is all that matters, they look at the price difference and just go forward with the pollution.
 It is this type of thing that has to end if they are going to stop the problems from occurring in the future.

 By telling their affiliates that they have no choice but to use the center, the AIFMP is clearly showing its stance on the matter and demonstrating that it is dedicated to this cause.
 This is a huge step for the printing industry in India, which has an incredible value within the country and the region as a whole.
 It does not solve all problems with pollution, but it can vastly reduce the sheer amount of pollution created each year.
 It also shows those affiliates that this is something to be valued, something that will be monitored and tracked, so they are more likely to recycle even when it is not the choice they would have made on their own.